Żurrieq: Parish Church dedicated to Saint Catherine of Alexandria

 The building of the current church started in 1632–1633 under the direction of Rev. Matteolo Saliba, who was also the architect of the new church.
 The church was completed in 1658.

 The church includes a number of paintings by Mattia Preti.
 These include the Martyrdom of Saint Stephen, Martyrdom of Saint Andrew, Martyrdom of Saint Catherine of Alexandria, Eternal Father, Visitation of the Virgin to Saint Elizabeth, Saint Roch, Saint Blaise, Saint Dominic, Saint Nicholas of Tolentino and of Our Lady of Graces.

-Bubaqra Chapel dedicated to the Assumption of Mary
+Bubaqra Church dedicated to the Assumption of Mary (ta' Santa Marija)

 The present church may have been built on the original site of two old chapels, one dedicated to Saint Roch and the other to Saint Sebastian.
 The chapel of Saint Mary was built after the plague of 1676.
 The chapel experienced major restructuring in 1961 when it was enlarged to accommodate the increasing population of the area.
-This was done on the initiative of Rev. Salv Farrugia.
+This was done on the initiative of Rev. Salv Farrugia.At the present day the church is being taken care of by the Kumitat Pastorali ta' Bubaqra.